Ridhim15/NutriWatch/README.md

 # NutriWatch
-## A one step solution to ingredants information for everything and everyone
+## A one step solution to providing information about harmful ingredients in packaged foods
 ### Made in Youth4Future Hackathon